November 18, 2021

 This is a Glide radiator script (c1907-1908) preoriahistory

-It is interesting to note that the brass Glide radiator script differs from the Glide script logo used in early Glide advertisements in the style of the letter "G" and the final letter "e", see the Glide script logo shown below for comparison:
+It is interesting to note that this Glide radiator script differs from the "Glide" script logo used in early Glide advertisements in the style of the letter "G" and the final letter "e", see the "Glide" script logo shown below for comparison:

 The "Glide" name was also displayed on maker's nameplate/serial plates attached to the dash and on the hubcaps, see examples shown below: